playframework/play-generated-docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 Play Slick used to automatically infer the needed Slick driver from the datasource configuration.
 This feature was removed, hence you must provide the Slick driver to use, for each Slick database configuration, in your **application.conf**.

-The rationale for removing this admittedly handy feature is that we want a Play Slick configuration to be a valid Slick configuration.
+The rationale for removing this admittedly handy feature is that we want to accept only valid Slick configurations.
 Furthermore, it's not always possible to automatically detect the correct Slick driver from the database configuration (if this was possible, then Slick would already provide such functionality).

 Therefore, you will need to make the following changes: